Tarata, Peru

-Tarata is a city in the Tacna Region in southern Peru.
-It is the capital of Tarata District and Tarata Province.
+Tarata is a city in southern Peru.
+It is the capital of the district and province of the same name, located in the department of Tacna.

 History

 Pre-Inca Era

 The works of the archaeologist Rogger Ravines in the Karu cave show a very early settlement of Tarata, around 7000 BC, that is, more or less 9000 years ago.
 The study of regional cultural development over time is a task that Archeology has yet to develop.
 Not much is known of Tarata's remote past.
 The archaeologist Ravines found an Archaic settlement at the site of Kano, high up in the Tarata district, not far from their present city.
 The petroglyphs and cave paintings stand out in the province of Tarata, for this remote period.

-Spanish Era
+Spanish period

 In 1611 work began on the temple of San Benedicto Abad, patron of the city of Tarata, thus beginning the process of evangelization of the area and in turn the process of acculturation and conversion of the indigenous populations.
 The temple was officially inaugurated on January 3, 1741, the same day that the Spanish foundation of the city took place.